 - Marketing/Advertising/Consumer Psychology

 This will be the 11th biennial meeting of SARMAC.
 The 2013 meeting, in Rotterdam, attracted 350 researchers and we expect at least as many to attend the Victoria meeting.
 We plan to offer hundreds of papers (three full days of four parallel sessions), three poster sessions, four superb keynote addresses, numerous symposia, plus a variety of opportunities for enriching and fun interaction.
-The meeting proper will be preceded by a 3-hour, hands-on workshops on Wednesday 24 June: One from 9-12 by Sigi Sporer on effect size and meta-analysis, and one by E.J.
-Wagenmakers introducing user-friendly software for Bayesian data analyses.
+The meeting proper will be preceded by two 3-hour, hands-on workshops on Wednesday 24 June: One from 9-12 by Sigi Sporer on effect size and meta-analysis, and one by E.J.
+Wagenmakers and colleagues introducing user-friendly software for Bayesian data analyses.
 The conference itself will kick off around 4:30 on the 24th, with a First People's welcoming ceremony and Marcia Johnson's keynote address, followed by a poster session with no-host bar and complimentary hors d'oeuvre.
 The next three days will have five parallel sessions all day, building up to a keynote, with a following poster session Thursday and Friday.
 The final keynote on Saturday will be followed by the (limited seating, reserve your place now) banquet/dance.

 The Sage Handbook of Applied Memory (co-edited by Tim Perfect and Steve Lindsay and published just this year) at half price!
 This 700-page volume consists of 37 chapters by world-renowned psychological scientists working in a wide variety of applied-memory domains (many of whom are, of course, members of SARMAC!).
 Beth Loftus characterized it as “A fabulous collection of essays on memory in the real world.
 The leading scholars have been assembled to produce a volume that is intellectually rich, up-to-date, and truly important.”
 Also available in an electronic version for a very low price.

 Enter Code UK14AF57 at http://www.sagepub.com/books/9781446208427 (Americas)